thomascate/rackspace-iptables/README.md

 There are a few different ways to add iptables rules to your node, but they all work by building the data structure `node['rackspace_iptables']['config']['chains']`.
 The data structure contains five hashes from which this cookbook will build a node's rules file: 'INPU'T, 'OUTPUT', 'FORWARD', 'PREROUTING', and 'POSTROUTING'.

 ##### manual definition
-The following is an example of manually adding a rule to the data structure:
+You may manually add rules to the data structure in the following way:

 `node['rackspace_iptables']['config']['chains']['INPUT']['-s 10.0.0.1 -p tcp --dport 22 -j ACCEPT'] = { weight: 50, comment: 'allow ssh' }`

 At a minimum you must define a weight for each rule; this is what the cookbook uses to order the rules.
 Rules with a higher weight will appear *before* rules with a lower weight.
 Rule comments are optional.

-For example, you may define the following two rules:
+For example, if you define the following two rules:

 ```
 node['rackspace_iptables']['config']['chains']['INPUT']['-s 10.0.0.1 -p tcp --dport 22 -j ACCEPT'] = { weight: 50, comment: 'allow ssh' }
 node['rackspace_iptables']['config']['chains']['INPUT']['-s 10.0.0.1 -p tcp --dport 21 -j ACCEPT'] = { weight: 51 }
 ```

-They will be written to the iptables rules file as follows:
+they will be written to the iptables rules file as follows:

 ```
 -A INPUT -s 10.0.0.1 -p tcp --dport 21 -j ACCEPT